rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 - $\mu_{t}$ is the _drift_, or the deviation of $y_{t}$ from $0$.
   Under the null hypothesis, $\mu_{t}$ is constant (since $v_{t}$ is constant).
-  Under the alternative hypothesis, $\mu_t$ is a stochastic process with unit root.
+  Under the alternative hypothesis, $\mu_t$ is a stochastic process with a unit root.
 - $\beta t$ is a _linear trend_, which represents deterministic nonstationarity (e.g., climate change).
 - $\epsilon_{t}$ is _stationary noise_, corresponding to reversible fluctuations in $y_{t}$.
   In hydrology, $\epsilon_{t}$ represents fluctuations in streamflow due to natural variability.